Venados F.C.: Mérida Fútbol Club/Club de Fútbol Mérida

-Atlético Yucatán was renamed as Mérida Fútbol Club in 2003 by the brothers Arturo and Mauricio Millet Reyes, who obtained the Nacional de Tijuana franchise and relocated to Mérida, Yucatán.
+Atlético Yucatán was renamed as Mérida Fútbol Club in 2003 by the brothers Arturo and Mauricio Millet Reyes, who obtained the Nacional Tijuana franchise and relocated to Mérida, Yucatán.

 Loss of franchise in 2005 and continuation at lower levels

 After the Clausura 2005 tournament, the Millet brothers announced that they would be selling and relocating the team to Irapuato, Guanajuato renaming it Club Irapuato due to financial and economic problems, citing lackluster attendance and poor support from the local government.
 Nevertheless, the brothers formed a team that participated in an amateur league in Yucatán and also opened a training facility in Argentina to scout local talent.
 Mérida F.C. returned to the professional ranks when they participated in the Tercera División de México in 2006/07.
 During 2007, the brothers oversaw the construction of a training facility located at the Unidad Deportiva Tamanché.
 By the 2007/08 season, Mérida was participating in the Segunda División de México.